nicholas-long/environment/zet/20231005213930/README.md

-20231121064457 merge note functionality for zkvr 20231121073930 script to crawl a website to generate knowledge base files for AI assistant 20231122053807 fsdb implementation details
+20231121064457 merge note functionality for zkvr 20231121073930 script to crawl a website to generate knowledge base files for AI assistant 20231122053807 fsdb implementation details 20231122213142 script to describe other scripts based on their comments
 ```

 ` zet/20231005213930/README.md `